qualified-self/documents/cue trigger system/interface prototypes/prototype1.md

 ![image2](../assets/prototype1-2.jpg)

 #Control model
 Defines the rules of how the system is going to behave.
 Can be separated into two categories: an easy & limited (represented by Finite-State Machines, the FSM) and a complex & powerful (represented by Behavior Trees, the BT).
+See reference for details regarding where these categories come from.

 ##Easy & limited model: Finite-State Machine
 Simple & straightforward, but limited in power and organization.

+###How to add states?

 ![image2](../assets/prototype1-3.jpg)

+###How to create connections between states?

 ![image2](../assets/prototype1-4.jpg)